Run1e/asyncspotify/docs/api.rst

 Examples can also be found under the quickstart guide.

 .. note::
-   You do not have to worry about when your access token expires.
-The library will refresh the tokens automatically.
+   You do not have to worry about when your access token expires as the library will refresh the tokens automatically.
-   Unless you're rolling your own authenticator.
-If you're doing that I assume you know what you're doing.
+   Unless you're rolling your own authenticator, obviously.

 ClientCredentialsFlow
 ---------------------